5G-ERA/docs/Middleware/configuration/installation/infrastructure/Edge/readme.md

 kubectl get all -n kube-system
 ```

-With the `kubectl` access to the cluster, the additional modules have to be installed to ensure the correct work of the CROP Middleware.
+With the `kubectl` access to the cluster, the additional modules have to be installed to ensure the correct work of the CRoP Middleware.

 #### 2.5 We enable `metallb` addon to enable communication with the services inside the cluster with the dedicated IP address.
 During the execution of this command, **you will be asked to provide the ranges of the IP addresses you wish to use** for exposing services behind a Load Balancer, you can copy the suggested example excluding the quotes, like this one: `10.64.140.43-10.64.140.49,192.168.0.105-192.168.0.111`
 ```shell